Elazawy/Contacts_Project/README.md

 Contacts_book.cpp: Implements the contacts_book class, which manages the list of contacts and provides the main menu for interacting with the contacts (adding, searching, updating, etc.).

 main.cpp: The entry point of the application.
 It initializes the contacts_book and starts the main menu.
+## How to Use:
+Organize the Files: Ensure that all the necessary files (Address.cpp, Array.cpp, Person.cpp, Contacts_book.cpp, and main.cpp) are in the same directory or adjust the include paths in the source files accordingly.

+Compile the Project: Compile the C++ files using a C++ compiler (e.g., g++).
+If the files are in different directories, specify the paths correctly.

+`bash` g++ main.cpp Contacts_book.cpp Person.cpp Address.cpp Array.cpp -o contacts_manager
+Run the Executable: Run the compiled executable to start the contacts manager.
+`bash` ./contacts_manager
+Follow the Menu Prompts: Use the menu options to add, search, update, delete, or save contacts.